INORIA/CosmeticWhitelistOverride/README.md

 ```

 Arguments are optional: defaults are the same as in the example above.
 The tool
-creates `docs/` if needed, writes the CSV header, then each entry as
+creates `docs/` if needed, converts each entry into `ModId|1|0`, then joins
-`ModId,Enable Dynamic Download,Allow non-dataonly blueprints`.
+rows with commas so the entire file is a single line without a header.

 ## Adding Entries